top of page

 What's the difference between extrusion and co-extrusion?

-Extrusion produces single-layer films from one material, while co-extrusion creates multi-layer films by combining two or more polymers simultaneously.
+Extrusion produces single-layer films from a single material, while co-extrusion creates multi-layer films by simultaneously combining two or more polymers.

 Can co-extruded films be used for medical applications?